cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

 # Putting prototypes in front of many users

-We took what we learned from both victims and police and applied it to prototypes through incremental, but informed changes.
-To test whether our latest iteration of the reporting form [Prototype 2](https://www.report-a-cybercrime.alpha.rcmp-grc.gc.ca/p2) met the needs of victims and police, we examined how the current iteration compared to other versions including the [baseline fraud reporting system](https://report-a-cybercrime.alpha.rcmp-grc.gc.ca/CAFCFRS/) and an earlier iteration [Prototype 1](https://www.report-a-cybercrime.alpha.rcmp-grc.gc.ca/p1) in a quantitative experiment.
+We are continuing to take what we learned from victims and police and applying it to prototypes through incremental, but informed changes.
+To test whether we're meeting the needs of victims and police in the latest reporting form [Prototype 2](https://www.report-a-cybercrime.alpha.rcmp-grc.gc.ca/p2), we examined how this current iteration compared to other versions including the [baseline fraud reporting system](https://report-a-cybercrime.alpha.rcmp-grc.gc.ca/CAFCFRS/) and an earlier iteration [Prototype 1](https://www.report-a-cybercrime.alpha.rcmp-grc.gc.ca/p1).

 ![Comparison of prototypes]({{ site.baseurl }}/assets/img/suspects.png){:width="600 px"}